-Economic impacts: Profits, amortization, depreciation (EBIDA)
+Economic impacts - Profits, amortization, depreciation (EBIDA)

-In order to quantify benefits to society provided by BASF's corporate earnings, the EBIDA is taken into account consisting of net income before interest, depreciation and amortization.
+In order to quantify benefits to society provided by BASF's corporate earnings, the EBIDA is taking into account consisting of net income before interest, depreciation and amortization.
 As taxes are valued in a separate impact category, this indicator ensures the reflection of the actual earnings generated by BASF.
-The respective benefits to society are monetized by applying The World Bank's PPP conversion factors.
+The respective benefits to society are monetized by applying World Bank's purchase power parity conversion factors.

+Social impacts

-Social impacts: Taxes, wages and benefits
+Taxes, wages and benefits

 In order to quantify the benefits to society provided by BASF due to public dues and employment, total tax payment as well as wages and benefits are taken into account.
-The respective benefits to society are monetized by applying The World Bank's country-specific PPP conversion factors.
+The respective benefits to society are monetized by applying World Bank's country-specific purchase power parity conversion factors.